ViceVersa special on food chains

 Theories of Change workshop in Brussels

-Simone van Vugt (Centre for Development Innovation, Wageningen UR) and Marjan van Es (Hivos) were invited to speak and facilitate a workshop on Theories of Change for a group of Belgian researchers and other actors working in international development work.
+Simone van Vugt (Wageningen Centre for Development Innovation, Wageningen University & Research) and Marjan van Es (Hivos) were invited to speak and facilitate a workshop on Theories of Change for a group of Belgian researchers and other actors working in international development work.

 ViceVersa special on food security

 The December issue of ViceVersa, the Dutch journal on development cooperation, is a thematic special on food security.
 A number of experts from across the sector discuss questions like how to feed the world in 2050, how to feed today’s 2 billion who live in hunger, the role of agriculture, and small-scale producers.

 Floriade Dialogue has been an international platform and network, bringing together international professionals within the field of science, business and government to discuss topics such as adequate and safe food production, responsible use of natural resources and green architecture and business.
 Jim Woodhill is quoted in the summarizing report, Our Planet is a Plant Report 2012.